Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- The development of strong networks can lead to new opportunities for employment and advances.
+- The development of strong networks can open doors to the creation of new opportunities for work and further advancements.

 Not Establishing Goals